Student Profile & Testimonials

 Master of Science in Education (August 2013, Tokyo Center)

-- Instructor at Language Education Center, Seitoku University
+- Instructor at Language Education Center, Seitoku University (As of February 2015)

 I was a true beginner in the field of education.
 I had zero teaching experience with zero knowledge of second or foreign language education.
 I had a dream though, and that dream was to become an English teacher.